Bedrock-OSS/bedrock-wiki/docs/entities/spawn_rules.md

 -   "`minecraft:difficulty_filter`" sets the range of level difficulty to enable this entity's spawns.
 -   "`minecraft:herd`" sets the number of entities spawning together, on the same spawn rule.
 -   "`minecraft:permute_type`" with "`weight`"s and "`entity_type`"s sets a chance for the spawned entity to mutate into a different one.
--   And, lastly, "`minecraft:biome_filter`" tests for certain biome tags.
+-   "`minecraft:biome_filter`" tests for certain biome tags.
 Look up the filter syntax and list of biome tags in the documentation or search examples in the vanilla Example pack.

 <CodeHeader></CodeHeader>